Kaens/s98spec3/s98spec3-en.md

 001C|DWORD(LE)|DEVICE COUNT|The default value is 0, meaning OPNA, the clock is 7987200Hz
 0020|DWORD(LE)|DEVICE INFO|× DEVICE COUNT

-  - The COMPRESSING flag introduced in V1 has remained unused so it was discarded.
+  - The COMPRESSING flag introduced in V1 has remained unused, so it was discarded.
   - DEVICE COUNT must be no larger than 64.
-  - For values above 1, DEVICE INFO immediately follows starting at 0x20.
+  - For values 1 and above, DEVICE INFO immediately follows, starting at 0x20.
   - For compatibility with S98V1, a DEVICE COUNT of 0 results in a single OPNA device (device info is unnecessary).